 - a.
 Tests should not be limited to a short length of the yarn package - b.
 Beware of "operator bias" tendency to select either thicker or thinner regions.
 Taking samples at fixed intervals along the yarn length will reduce the bias - c.
 Discard first few metres from package.
 Being a free end, it could have lost twist - d.
 Remove yarn from side of package, not over end.
-Removing yarn over end will change the twist level in the yarn - e.
-Tension in Yarn during test e.g. For single worsted yarns: $5 \pm 1 \text{ mN/tex}$.
+Removing yarn over end will change the twist level in the yarn e.
+Tension in yarn during test. eg, For singles worsted yarns: 5 ± 1 mN/tex.